atris/Autodoc-Generator/README.md

 Usage

-To run Autodoc Generator, please run run_autodoc.sh script in the following manner:
+Before running run_autodoc.sh,please set the value in autodoc_conf.sh .Please note this is one time only.If the location of psql on your system changes,you will have to update the contents of autodoc_conf.sh

 In autodoc_conf.txt, set the full path of psql including psql e.g. /usr/pgsql/bin/psql.If path of psql is present in PATH of your terminal,please type only 'psql' here.

 E.g. Contents of autoconf_doc.txt = /usr/pgsql/bin/psql

-If path of psql is present in PATH of your system,please put only 'psql' in autodoc_conf.txt
+To run Autodoc Generator, please run run_autodoc.sh script in the following manner:

 ./run_autodoc.sh [name of database for which autodoc has to be generated]